avenuecross/AbnerTechTravel/index.md

-# Welcome to Abner's Blog:kissing_heart:
+# Welcome to Abner's Blog :kissing_heart:
+:kissing_heart:
 Abner will make logs here when he's traveling through the tech world.

 The blog is managed by markdown.
 In case I forget the way to use it, put a reference here.
 [Markdown Reference](https://avenuecross.github.io/AbnerTechTravel/Markdown)